What Is Insomnia?

 Insomnia itself is not life threatening, but it can increase the risk of accidents, psychiatric problems, and certain medical conditions, affect school and work performance, and significantly interfere with quality of life.
 Lack of sleep can cause weight gain and obesity.

-Sleepiness increases the risk for motor vehicle accidents.
+Sleepiness increases the risk for motor vehicle and workplace accidents.
 Studies indicate that drowsy driving is as risky as drunk driving.
+Research also suggests that insomnia is associated with a higher proportion of workplace accidents than any other chronic health condition.

 Surveys show that people with severe insomnia have a quality of life that is almost as poor as those who have chronic medical conditions, such as heart failure.
 Daytime sleepiness can lead to decreased energy, irritability, mistakes at work and school, and poorer relationships.